-In 2005, the Mass.
-Division of Fisheries and Wildlife received funding from the Executive Office of Energy and Environmental Affairs (EEA) to apply the TFC method to most of Massachusetts' mainstem rivers.
-The TFC method allows biologists to compare an expectation of the type of fish community that should be found in a river to the fish communities that are currently found in the rivers.
+In 2005, MassWildlife received funding from the Executive Office of Energy and Environmental Affairs (EEA) to apply the TFC method to most of the major rivers in the Commonwealth.
+The TFC method allows biologists to compare an expectation of the type of fish community that should be found in a river to the fish communities that are actually found in the rivers.

 When combined with Statewide Fisheries Survey and Inventory, the Target Fish Community concept continues to illustrate that our river fish communities are being impacted by water quality and quantity issues and habitat alteration.